-An LMS is key to effectively and efficiently creating, rolling out and managing learning and development at your organization.
+An LMS is key to effectively and efficiently creating, rolling out and managing learning and development within your organization.
 Cloud-based or locally hosted?
 LMS or LCMS?
 Packed with features or keeping it simple?
 When it comes to LMSs, there’s plenty to consider.
 If you’re going to choose the best platform for your organization and maximize the benefits of an LMS, you need to start with your key requirements.
 Once you’ve identified your “need to have” features, it’s time to compare the best LMS tools out there.

 Of course, even the best LMS systems won’t be effective if they don’t contain engaging learning content.
 So, don’t forget, you need an awesome authoring tool to complement your LMS.

 Want to try out one of these great authoring tools?
 Book a demo of Elucidat to get started with a free trial.